hugros-93/agentic-art/README.md

 The MCP layer is intentionally thin.

 Business rules belong in the domain/application layer rather than inside MCP transport code.

+The MCP tool schemas are also the source of truth for the capabilities available to the Artist.

 ---